sandordargo/sandordargo.github.io/_posts/2023-4-5-binary-size-and-templates.md

 Even a `std::string` is a template!
 It's just an alias for `std::basic_string<char>` where `std::basic_string` is `template<class CharT, class Traits = std::char_traits<CharT>, class Allocator = std::allocator<CharT>> class basic_string;`.
 So keep in mind that instantiating templates has a cost.
 How much?
 It depends on your use case.

 But there are two more things I want you not to forget.
-Whenever you see `auto` in a function signature, don't forget that you're dealing with a template with all its advantages and costs.
+Whenever you see `auto` in the function parameter list, don't forget that you're dealing with a template with all its advantages and costs.
+For example `auto add(auto, int)` is a template.

-For example `auto add(int, int)` is a template.
-It can indeed be instantiated in only one way.
-Even if you pass in a `long`, first that will be converted to an `int`.
-On the other hand, if we add another `auto`, such as `auto add(int, auto)` then depending on the arguments, different instantiations are possible.

-But I don't want to go in a different direction.
-My point is that if you see `auto` in a signature, you deal with a template.

 And it's worth mentioning that `std::function` is also a template and a costly one as we saw in [The observer pattern and binary sizes
 ](https://www.sandordargo.com/blog/2023/03/15/binary-sizes-and-observer-pattern#in-comparison).